Is retinol right for me and my skincare routine?

 You need to consistently use retinol to see results

 Cellular turnover increases when you use retinol, which is one of its many benefits!
 As a result this “new skin” is more sensitive to the sun.
-Retinol also oxidizes in the sun, so wearing it during the day makes it inactive.
-Always wear sunscreen daily when retinol is a part of your skincare regime.
+Retinol also oxidizes in the sun and make it inactive, so always wear sunscreen while using it.
 It’s also important to moisturize well to offset any irritation and dryness that may occur.

 It’s important to go easy when starting to use retinol.
 Start by using it on clean, dry skin 1-2 nights per week, and move up to every other night.
 Your skin will eventually adapt to the retinoic acid, and you may be able to use retinol more frequently.
-Some redness and flaking is normal, but if your skin burns and becomes very irritated apply a thin layer of moisturizer before applying the retinol and reduce the frequency of use.
+Some redness and flaking is normal, but if your skin burns and becomes very irritated use the moisturizer “sandwich” approach.
+Apply a thin layer of moisturizer first and let it dry.
+Then apply the retinol product and let it dry.
+Follow up with another application of moisturizer as the last layer.

 Avoid using physical scrubs and acids (AHAs & BHAs) frequently when using retinol.
-Some experts say that you can use acids on alternating nights with retinol, but it’s important not to overdo it.
-Over-exfoliating your skin can weaken the skin’s protective barrier, causing sensitivity and irritation.
-Retinol can already make the skin more sensitive, until it adapts to the retinoic acid, so it’s recommended to stay away from other exfoliating products for the first fews weeks using retinol.
-Once your skin has adjusted, you can consider introducing other exfoliating products 1x per week (alternating with your retinol use).
+You can use acids on alternating nights, but go-easy since over-exfoliating can weaken the skin’s protective barrier, causing sensitivity and irritation.
+Retinol can already make skin more sensitive until it adapts to the retinoic acid, so it’s recommended to stay away from exfoliating products for the first fews weeks when using retinol.
+Once your skin has adjusted, you can consider introducing exfoliating products 1-2x per week (alternating with your retinol use).

 Retinol is one of the few skincare ingredients that may cause more breakouts before clearing them up.
 Increased cellular turnover brings breakouts under the skin to its surface.
 You may experience more small red pimples or whiteheads, especially where you are prone to breakout.
 Thankfully though, retinol should not cause cystic pimples to appear.

-It’s recommended that you absolutely avoid prescription oral retinoids, like Isotretinoin (aka Accutane) when pregnant and breastfeeding.
-It’s also recommended to avoid topical retinoids, because you can never be too safe when it comes to babies.
-That said, many experts agree that topical retinoids likely do not pose a risk while breastfeeding.
+As for breastfeeding, many experts agree that retinol likely dose not pose a risk to the baby.
 As Dr. Thomas Hale, author of Medications and Mothers’ Milk states, “the transfer of [drugs] through the placenta are entirely different from the transfer of drugs into human milk.
 The milk compartment is actually tighter and less penetrable than the placenta.”

-That said, I will not recommend retinoid use to breastfeeding moms, but leave it as a personal decision.
-I feel confident in my decision to use a clean retinol 1-2x per week for a short time while breastfeeding my 10 month old because of everything I have read.
+That said, I will not recommend any retinol use to my clients who are breastfeeding, but leave it as a personal decision.
+I personally felt confident in my decision to use a clean retinol 1-2x per week for a short time while breastfeeding my 10 month old because of everything I have read.
 I also really appreciate this mom’s take on the use of retinol and breastfeeding.
 When in doubt, consult your doctor and do your own research!

 Not all retinol is created equal